Chapter 27 | The Smart Optimizer

 The genetic algorithm inputs are as follows:

-Mutate Probability: The probability that an child-simulation will have random variations added to all its input data after it's created.
+• Mutate Probability: The probability that a child-simulation will have random variations added to all its input data after it's created.
 When triggered, mutation perturbs every parameter simultaneously.

-Crossover Probability: The probability that an child-simulation is created by blending two parents parent-simulations versus being a direct copy of one parent-simulation.
+• Crossover Probability: The probability that a child-simulation is created by blending two parent-simulations versus being a direct copy of one parent-simulation.
 If crossover triggers: child-simulation input parameters are sampled uniformly between the two parent values.
 If crossover doesn't trigger: child-simulation inputs are an exact copy of one parent (before mutation).

 Once you have set the parameters in the optimizer menu, verify that physics is not paused (the gears icon should not be highlighted).
 Then left-click the play button in the graph window to activate the Smart Optimizer.

 You will also see real-time results on the left side of the graph window in the “optimizer” section.
-For each iteration performed by the solver, the total deviation is computed as the quadratic mean of the individual deviation terms enabled by the user.
+For each iteration performed by the solver, the total deviation is computed as the weighted RMS deviation of the individual deviation terms enabled by the user.

 where: